tkhadir/postman_like/README.md

 # postman_like

-## to post body to an url int your json files in the current directory and run :
+## to post body to an url put your json files in the current directory and run :
 ```
 npm run post
 ```